Marianne Timmer: Speed skating career

 In 1999 she won the 1000 m in the World Single Distance Championships and in 2004 became world champion in the sprint.
 In 2006, she won the 1000 m at the 2006 Winter Olympics in Turin.
 This made her the first skater from the Netherlands to win a gold medal at two different Winter Games.

 Timmer broke through at the Junior World Championship in 1994, winning bronze.
 She began to specialize in the shorter distances.

 Nagano 1998

 Timmer won gold in the 1000 and 1500 meter races during the 1998 Winter Olympics in Nagano, beating Chris Witty in the 1000m and Gunda Niemann in the 1500m.

 Salt Lake City 2002

 At the 2002 Winter Olympics in Salt Lake City, Timmer finished 8th in the 500m, fourth in the 1000m, and 21st in the 1500m.

 World Sprint Speed Skating Championships, Nagano 2004

 On 18 January 2004, Timmer became the first Dutch woman to win a World Sprint Speed Skating Championship.
-Though she did not win any individual distances (she got three third and one fourth place), the was the most consistent athlete and won the overall championship.
+Though she did not win any individual distances (she got three third and one fourth place), she was the most consistent athlete and won the overall championship.